petrstepanov/bimmersticker-hexo/source/_posts/bmw-girls-sticker.md

 {% asset_img content-image bmw-girls-sticker-heart.jpg 'Heart sticker BMW girls make better"Vinyl sticker BMW girls make it better"' %}

 {% blockquote %}
-Regular "BMW girls make it better" sticker in red color.
+Sticker "BMW girls make it better" in light variation.
 {% endblockquote %}

 Sticker is made of three layers of adhesive ORACAL vinyl and is available in multiple colors and two variations.
-Regular sticker has white "BMW GIRLS" and black "Make it better" letters over a color background.
+Light sticker has white "BMW GIRLS" and black "Make it better" letters over a color background.

 {% asset_img content-image bmw-girls-sticker-heart-inverted.jpg 'Heart sticker BMW girls make better inverted"Vinyl sticker BMW girls make it better inverted"' %}

 {% blockquote %}
-Inverted "BMW girls make it better" sticker in red color.
+Dark "BMW girls make it better" sticker in pink color.
 {% endblockquote %}

 Inverted sticker has a black background with white and colored lettering on top of it.